Typing in Yiddish on a Mac

 Finally, useful punctuation:

-• - will yield a makef, ־ (the higher hyphen recommended by the YIVO; hold down Shift to get the English one; press Option/Alt + hyphen to get a longer dash.)
+• - will yield a makef, ־ (the higher hyphen recommended by YIVO; hold down Shift to get the English one; press Option/Alt + hyphen to get a longer dash.)

 I hope these instructions are enough to get you going!

-Good luck! !מיטן רעכטן פֿוס
+Good luck! מיטן רעכטן פֿוס!

 Benefits of this keyboard over other layouts out there: